 China Opportunity for 2014 and Beyond

 China is key because it is the largest market in the world for commercial vehicles and construction.
-These markets have historically grown at 1-2x GDP (FY14 forecast of 7% – 7.5%) and management believes Cummins will grow faster than the overall market.
-Cummins can outpace the market by growing the premium truck and power gen business, expanding further into truck, wheel loader, and excavators among domestic manufactures, growing the components and emission upgrades business and expanding and developing partnerships, which are critical in the Chinese market.
+These markets have historically grown at 1 to 2x GDP (FY14 forecast of 7 to 7.5%) and management believes Cummins will grow faster than the overall market.
+Cummins can outpace the market by growing the premium truck and power generation business, expanding further into truck, wheel loader, and excavators among domestic manufactures, growing the components and emission upgrades business and expanding and developing partnerships, which are critical in the Chinese market.

-Currently Cummins is partnered with Dongfeng Cummins for heavy duty truck and after-treatment, Liugong Cummins for wheel loader and excavators and Foton Cummins for light duty and heavy duty truck.
+Currently Cummins is partnered with Dongfeng Cummins for heavy-duty trucks and after-treatment, LiuGong Cummins for wheel loader and excavators, and Foton Cummins for light-duty and heavy-duty trucks.
 All the China JVs along with the BFCEC ISF and ISG engines represent a significant opportunity for 2014 in China.

 China is Pushing for Cleaner Emissions

-The opportunities for the BFCEC ISF and ISG engines for 2014 is likely in the $100-$325 million range also dependent on the level of NS4 enforcement.
-The ISF engine is for light duty trucks and the ISG is a 10L/12L version that is part of the Foton JV.
+The opportunities for the BFCEC ISF and ISG engines for 2014 is likely in the $100 to $325 million range also dependent on the level of NS4 enforcement.
+The ISF engine is for light-duty trucks and the ISG is a 10L/12L version that is part of the Foton JV.
 The ISF has a potential market of 300,000/year in China and will likely cost around $9,000, so the long-term potential is very large.
 It will be introduced in April of 2014 and should sell around 10,000 units in the year.

 Last, there is some opportunity to expand its LiuGong business where it is tied to wheel loaders in China.
 It started to ramp this business up in late 2013, and should continue to increase share in 2014.
 In addition, forecasts are for the wheel loader market to increase by 10% in 2014.